 Coffee Table Functionality

 There are plenty of homes where the coffee table surface is all that’s needed in terms of storage space.
 It’s enough room for the TV remote, perhaps a candle, and room to rest your cup of tea or coffee.
 But there are homes that need more than this.
-Which is where storage coffee tables enter the equation.
+This is where storage coffee tables enter the equation.

 If you need a little extra space in your living room, a shelf or two underneath the top of your coffee table wouldn’t hurt.
 Neither wood a drawer, or even a lift-up top with storage within.
 There are plenty of ways and options to make organising your space easier.
-(After all, where would we store the extra batteries for the remotes if not within the coffee table?)
+(After all, where would we store the extra batteries for the remote if not within the coffee table?)

 The downside to these storage coffee tables is their bulk.
 Yes they save space by providing convenient storage, but that storage has to come from somewhere.
 And it comes from that amazing negative space in your living room.
 Negative space, for those wondering, is the empty space between one object and the next.
 In terms of coffee tables, this is often the gap between the top and your floor.
 This can create a lighter, more contemporary, relaxed aesthetic in your home.
-Not to mention it can literally be lighter as storage coffee tables are often more heavy than those without storage.
+Not to mention it can literally be lighter, as storage coffee tables are often more heavy than those without storage.
 (Meaning that they can be a lot better for people who live in apartments or flats and may have to carry it up/down stairs when moving.)
 It’s all about what suits your needs

 Coffee Table Material